 A diesel Audi Q3 runs at roughly 12.4 miles per litre

 The average price of diesel in the UK is £1.30 per litre

 That’s £1,256 per year or £6200 over five years to fill up an Audi Q3 diesel

-The Jaguar I-Pace goes at 3.1 miles per kWh (electrical unit of energy)
+The Jaguar I-Pace goes at 3.1 miles per kWh (standard electrical unit of energy)

 The average retail price of electricity in the UK is £0.15

-We are able to provide EV charging solutions that can meet individual user needs and commercial technical requirements.
+We provide EV charging solutions that can meet individual user needs and commercial technical requirements.